Japanese Gardens and the Japanese Garden at Tatton Park -

 an illustrated talk by Sam Youd, Head of Gardens at Tatton Park, 11.11.2013

-We were treated to a very entertaining and interesting talk about the origins of Japanese gardens, from China, through Korea, into Japan, then to Tatton, up to the present day.
+We were treated to a very entertaining and interesting talk about the origins of Japanese gardens, from China, through Korea, into Japan, then to Tatton, up to 2013.

 A thousand years or more ago, the Chinese people began digging up trees that grew in the mountains, like the pines, left, and brought them down and planted them on trays.
 These were the first 'penjing' and were arranged in gardens as trees in a landscape.
 Rocks were important in the gardens as the mountains represented ancestors in Zen Buddhism, and the rocks and trees took on the same significance.